We care for and develop people with intellectual impairments in a protected and stimulating home-from-home environment.

 This created a network of dedicated Homes where the intellectually impaired could receive appropriate care.
 Sunfield Homes was eventually dissolved as each Home became individual Section 21 companies, each with their own Board of Directors.

 Have any questions?
-Call or email our General Manager, Cliff Freeman.
+Call or email our General Manager, Don Tully.